jhades/ng2-minimal/README.md

+# This repository is deprecated

+I suggest using the Angular CLI Webpack version instead, see [here](https://www.youtube.com/watch?v=YAfwASGlLNQ) for a demo.

 # ng2-minimal
 A minimal Angular 2 seed project.
 This is the simplest possible setup for getting started with Angular 2 using the SystemJs module loader.